 - Brooklands, (one councillor)

 - Netherhall, (four councillors)

 The Town Council has a wide range of powers & duties, defined by a number of Acts of Parliament, including the Local Government Act (1972) and various Public Health acts.
 In practice, the Town Council looks after many things in the Maryport area which improve the facilities and environment for its residents and businesses.
 It also acts in the representation of the town and its residents at higher levels of local government.

 Town Councillors are better placed to listen to and understand the views of people in their community than members of higher tiers of local government.
-Many public bodies and organisations acknowledge this is the hardest information for them to capture and they in turn use the skills and local knowledge of the parish or town council for advice to assist and inform their services.
+Many public bodies and organisations acknowledge this is the hardest information for them to capture and they, in turn, use the skills and local knowledge of the parish or town council for advice to assist and inform their services.

-To facilitate the management of its operations, the Council is structured by committee.
+To facilitate the management of its operations, the Council is structured by a committee.
 Its three main committees cover the following areas:

 - Finance & General Purposes

 The Council employs a Town Clerk & Responsible Finance Officer, under a job share arrangement, to manage the Council’s business and provide a contact point for the public, through the Council offices, which are located in the Town Hall on Senhouse Street.
 The Clerk/RFO is the Council’s principal executive and adviser, & acts in an independent role, taking instruction from the Council as a body whole; the Clerk/RFO is not answerable to any individual councillor.
 As the Council’s ‘Proper Officer’, the Clerk/RFO is responsible for implementing Council policy; ensuring that the Council acts within the law; & advising the Council on all aspects of its work, including financial, governance, ethical and procedural matters.